enmasseio/hypertimer/README.md

 These functions are compatible with JavaScript's built-in functions `Date.now()`, `setTimeout()`, and `setInterval()`, but there is an important difference: they can run with a different current time and at a different rate.

+Hypertimer runs on node.js and on any modern browser (Chrome, FireFox, Opera, Safari, IE9+).

 ## Install